Why We Chose This Hotel

 We approached the hotel from Denia Port.
 As we came towards the end of the port area, we noticed a roundabout, with the hotel by the road on the opposite side.
 A useful cashpoint was located near the entrance.
 The ground floor with large windows was overhung by the seven-floor concrete structure above it.
 To the left there was a security gate, leading to an area of covered parking at the side of the hotel.
 There was a small landscaped area by the entrance, which was accessed via a ramp to the left or by the main steps.
 Large revolving doors dominated the entrance.

 Our check-in was quick and efficient.
 There was no friendly welcome and we were given a minimal amount of information.
 I had to return later to ask about a key for our safe and the location of the gym.
-Initial impressions are important and unfortunately, the welcome at Port Hotel Denia was lacking in warmth and information.
+Initial impressions are important and unfortunately, the welcome at Port Hotel Denia lacked warmth and useful information.

-As we entered room 312, the door to the bathroom was on the right and doors to a fitted wardrobe on the left.
+As we entered room 312, the door to the bathroom was on the right, and doors to a fitted wardrobe were on the left.
 Further furniture was arranged along the wall to the left, with the beds up against the wall on the right.
 In line with the main door, there were patio doors, which took up two-thirds of the opposite wall and slid open for access to the balcony.
 This was around 2 meters deep and ran the full width of the room.
-It was enclosed by full-length walls on both sides and not overlooked at all.
+It was enclosed by full-length walls on both sides which ensured privacy.

 The flooring was a medium wood effect, matched by the wooden furniture in the room.
-Walls were painted magnolia.
-The dimpled-effect ceiling was painted white, with a layered effect around the edge, concealing the runner for the curtains.
+The walls were painted magnolia.
+The dimpled-effect ceiling was painted white, with layering around the edge, concealing the runner for the curtains.
 The overall decor was simple but effective.